ghZHM/SelectiveSearchForWSOD/README.md

     test.txt(if needed)
     val.txt(if needed)
     trainval.txt(if needed)
+    ...and others
  ```
 5、change the split file in line 5 of  __start.m__ to generate proposals for each set and run this file

-**Note: remember to save the out_box.mat & out_index.mat to another place everytime you run and make sure you know which split it belows to.
+**Note: remember to save the out_box.mat & out_index.mat to another place everytime you run and make sure you know which split they below to.
 Otherwise they will be overwrite**

 ```
 for example: